Skip to main content

 These templates are free general guides provided as-is.
 They do not constitute legal, safety or compliance advice.
 You are responsible for ensuring any form meets your specific workplace obligations, industry standards and applicable regulations.

-What is a construction JSA & SWMS?
+What is a construction jsa & swms template?

 A JSA (Job Safety Analysis) breaks a construction task into sequential steps, identifies the hazards at each step, and documents the control measures to manage those hazards.
 A SWMS (Safe Work Method Statement) is a formal document required under Australian WHS Regulations for high-risk construction work (HRCWs) such as working at heights, excavation, demolition, scaffolding and working near live services.
-This template combines both formats , a step-by-step hazard analysis with the formal SWMS structure , so construction teams can meet compliance requirements with a single document.
+This template combines both formats, a step-by-step hazard analysis with the formal SWMS structure, so construction teams can meet compliance requirements with a single document.
 The completed JSA/SWMS must be reviewed with all workers and signed before work begins.

-Benefits of using a construction JSA
+Benefits of using this construction jsa & swms template

 • Construction-specific hazard coverage: addresses the unique risks of construction sites including heights, excavation, mobile plant and overhead services.